zick97/nn_project/tools/game_tools.md

 ### Game Tools
 In this file you can find the whole building process of the game *Connect4*, from the implementation of the basic rules to the function that instantiates and simulates multiple games.
-You can also find the `HumanPlayer()` class, that gives the user the opportunity to play the game, as well as the two basic hard-coded player classes: `RandomPlayer()`, which plays a random game strategy, and `SimplePlayer()`, which plays a simple straight-forward game strategy.\
+You can also find the `HumanPlayer()` class, that gives the user the opportunity to play the game, as well as the basic hard-coded player class `RandomPlayer()`, which plays a random game strategy.\
 \
 \
 __*Player class*__\